Find out about the Graduate visa route and check other options for working in the UK, your home country or somewhere else.

 Covid-19 and graduate work visas

-In all cases, you must have unexpired student permission when you apply for permission under the graduate route, and you must meet all the requirements.
+You must have unexpired student permission when you apply under the graduate route, and you must meet all the requirements.

-If you are starting a course lasting 12 months or fewer (including one year Master’s courses) in autumn 2021 or spring 2022, you need to come to the UK under the Student route by 6 April 2022.
+If you started a course which lasts 12 months or less (including one-year Master’s courses) in autumn 2021 or spring 2022, you were required to come to the UK under the Student route by 30 June 2022 to be eligible.

-If you’re studying a course lasting longer than 12 months, with distance learning between 24 January 2020 and 27 September 2021, you are still eligible for the Graduate route.
-You will need to re-enter the UK on your existing Student visa and apply from within the UK on or before your visa expiry date.
+If your course is longer than 12 months, any distance learning between 24 January 2020 and 30 June 2022 will not prevent you from being eligible for the Graduate route.
+You will need to re-enter the UK on your existing Student visa and apply from within the UK when you are eligible.